Master of Science (MS) Degree in Higher Education Leadership

 - 9 credit hours required for the capstone experience (3 courses)

-Students in the MS in Higher Education program complete a research capstone course where they are introduced to various types of research designs and learn to be both consumers and producers of research.
+Students in the MS in Higher Education Leadership program complete a research capstone course where they are introduced to various types of research designs and learn to be both consumers and producers of research.
 Following completion of the research course, students will complete a capstone experience by selecting one of the two-course multi-disciplinary sequence options below:

 - Thesis (Part I and II) - Students who select this option will be required to complete a master’s thesis which consists of a well-written research paper, comprised of five chapters that posits a research question and uses logical arguments & data to address/answer a gap in research